 Venous disease is any condition that affects the veins in your body.
 Veins are flexible, hollow tubes that are part of the circulatory system that moves blood through your body.
 Veins bring oxygen-poor blood back to your heart, which pumps your blood.
 Arteries carry oxygen-rich blood away from your heart.

 Veins have flaps (valves) inside that open when your muscles contract.
 This allows blood to move through your veins.
 When your muscles relax, the valves close, keeping blood flowing in one direction.

-If the valves inside your veins become damaged as a result of venous disease, the valves may not close completely, allowing blood to leak backward or flow in both directions.
+If venous disease damages the valves inside your veins, the valves may not close completely.
+This lets blood leak backward or flow in both directions.

 Venous diseases include: